paulca/whenever.js/README.md

 ## A Note on Expressiveness ##

-Whenever is an attempt to co-erce myself into writing expressive javascript.
+Whenever is an attempt to help writing expressive javascript.
 There are two motivations here:

 - Code that reads like English
 - Code that clearly expresses the intent of what the programmer wants to achieve